How Can I Be More Friendly?

 Are You Pretty Friendly?

 If you want to be more friendly, then start by being intentional about the words that come out of your mouth.
 Make sure that they are kind and uplifting because one day, those same words may come back to haunt you.
 Show others that you care for them by using your words and actions to build them up rather than tear them down.
-Being sociable takes effort, but it is definitely worth it in the end.
+Being sociable takes effort, but it is worth it in the end.
 You will find yourself feeling happier and more content when you make an effort to connect with others on a deeper level.

 So go ahead and take the first step towards becoming a friendlier person today!
 Treat your friends how you wish others would treat you – with kindness, respect, and genuine interest in their lives.
 Your efforts will not go unnoticed, and soon enough, people will see just how wonderful of a person you truly are!